A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Hazards:**
     - [Collapsing Bridge - treat as Treacherous Scree](https://2e.aonprd.com/Hazards.aspx?ID=36).

-### B15 Crypt (XP 30, trivial threat)
+### B15 Crypt (XP 45, trivial threat)

   - **Creatures:**
     - Lorgus Fenker [Specter](https://2e.aonprd.com/Monsters.aspx?ID=812)
+    - Ogre Warrior* Thrall
     - Note that the Spectral Corruption ability has the **incapacitation** trait and as the Specter is lower level than the party the critical failure result wont occur on any PCs, though may affect any accompanying black arrows or Shalelu.
-    - adjustment for level 9 - add the Elite adjustment
+    - adjustment for level 9 - add a second Ogre Warrior* Thrall

     - if an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45) as Lorgus' spirit feels betrayed by the black arrows, suspicion of the betrayal to help end the haunt is in the papers in the commanders quarters